 4.3.
-Irrigation versus Hydropower Generation
+Irrigation versus hydropower generation

 The long-term model considers hydropower generation by including net hydropower profit in the total benefit of water uses.
 Because the magnitude of hydropower profit is far less than the irrigation benefit in the whole river basin, hydropower generation will have lower priority than irrigation in the modeling if no additional policy constraint is included.
-However, as mentioned before, in the real world, the upstream country Kyrgyzstan-which depends on hydropower for most of its power supply, especially in winter-attempts to hold more of the water that comes in during the growing season in the Toktogul Reservoir for hydropower generation, for example, by trading coal to Kyrgyzstan at a cheap price.
+However, as mentioned before, in the real world, the upstream country Kyrgyzstan-which depends on hydropower for most of its power supply, especially in winter-attempts to hold more of the water that comes in during the growing season in the Toktogul Reservoir for hydropower generation in the winter.
+In one policy proposal Kyrgyzstan does not hold water in the growing season, and in return the downstream countries help Kyrgyzstan with power generation, for example, by trading coal to Kyrgyzstan at a cheap price.
 The two scenarios discussed above follow this policy, and both result in much lower hydropower generation than in the current reality, especially in dry years.

 Another policy assumes that Kyrgyzstan holds enough water in the Toktogul Reservoir to meet the demand for hydropower generation in winter months as much as possible.
 To see the trade-off between downstream irrigation and upstream hydropower generation, we model this policy scenario (HYP) by putting a higher priority on hydropower generation than irrigation so that the target of hydropower generation will always be met first if possible.
-Figure 13 shows the irrigation profit gains and energy loss in nonvegetation months (October-March) of ALT compared to HYP, respectively.
+Fig. 13 shows the irrigation profit gains and energy losses in nonvegetation months (October-March) of ALT compared to HYP, respectively.
 Larger gains/losses occur in very dry years (vd) and consecutive dry years (d), while smaller gains/losses occur in very wet (vw) and wet years (w).
-The largest irrigation profit gain is US\$180 million, associated with energy loss of 3,120 million kilowatt hours, which occurs after three consecutive dry years late in the study period.
+The largest irrigation profit gain is US\$180 million, associated with energy loss of 3120 million kilowatt hours, which occurs after three consecutive dry years late in the study period.
 In very wet years, gains/losses are close to zero.
 In a normal year, gains/losses are affected by the inter-year flow regulation through the storage system in the basin between that year and its previous and following years.

 4.4.
-Effects of Economic Incentives
+Effects of economic incentives

 Modeling results show that taxing salt discharges into the river may help solve environmental problems while having only a small effect on irrigation profit.
 To illustrate the economic incentive of the salt discharge tax, the tax rate was parametrically varied from US\$0 to US\$200 per ton of salt mass in a short-term yearly model.
-Figure 14 shows irrigation profit and salt discharge versus the salt tax rate.
+Fig. 14 shows irrigation profit and salt discharge versus the salt tax rate.
 Up to US\$50 per ton, a small increase in the tax rate reduces salt discharges significantly while only slightly reducing irrigation profit.